 Professor Sivak’s works include biography of Hugo Banzer (El dictador elegido), Mariano Grondona (El doctor) and a portrait of Evo Morales (Jefazo), also published in French and in English as Evo Morales, The extraordinary rise of the first indigenous president of Bolivia (Palgrave 2010).
 His journalistic and academic articles have appeared in English and Spanish book compilations.
 He previously taught “Introduction to Latin American Studies” at NYU Buenos Aires.

-Born and educated in the USA, she has lived in Buenos Aires since 1995 and writes short stories and novels in Spanish.
-Her doctoral dissertation – treating the South American, USA and German literary traditions – focused on literature specifically influenced by transnational migration and multi-cultural encounters, a topic that informs her fiction writing as well as her research interests.
+Born and educated in the USA, Anna-Kazumi Stahl has lived in Buenos Aires for 20 years having established herself as a published fiction writer in the Spanish language.
+Her fiction doctoral dissertation – treating the South American, USA and German traditions – focused on literature influenced by transnational migration and multi-cultural encounters, a topic that informs her fiction writing as well as her current research interests.

-She is an active member of PEN/Argentina and serves as well on the Board of the Fulbright Commission in Argentina.
+She is an active member of PEN/Argentina and is a Board Member of the Fulbright Commission in Argentina.

 PhD in International Studies, John Hopkins University